kptdev/kpt/site/guides/namespace-provisioning-cli.md

 ```

 So with that we now have a backend service ready to be onboarded and applied to
 the cluster.
-So the first step would be to commit the backend package to
+So the first step would be to commit and tag the backend package in
 deployment repo.

 ```shell